fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-csv-json/steps/4/text.md

 ratings.csv - http://bit.ly/2L8IEBS

+We already have cloned a github repository which contains a required file.
+Open `apache-spark/Files/chapter_10` to view file.

 Each line of this file represents one rating of one movie by one user, and has the following format: userId, movieId, rating, timestamp

 **Step 2:** Let us now read this file to Spark from Spark shell using few options.